 While heat stroke injuries are relatively common occurrences, that does not mean they are inevitable or preventable.
 Every summer camp and child care facility should develop and establish policies to prevent injuries and deaths of this type.
 Furthermore, workers and caregivers must be regularly trained in these measures.
 One simple, common-sense approach to the issue could be to always require a counselor, worker, or bus driver to walk-through and scan each seat on the bus for a child.
 However, this is only a partial solution and additional steps would be necessary to increase compliance with this and other related policies.

 If your child has been seriously injured or if the unthinkable has occurred due to caregiver negligence at a summer camp program, the experienced personal injury lawyers of Sullivan & Galleshaw can fight for you and your family.
-To schedule a free and private legal consultation call us at 877-311-HURT or contact us online.
+To schedule a free and private legal consultation call us at 718-843-0300 or contact us online.
 We have offices in Manhattan, Brooklyn, & Queens.